Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Counterfactual Simulation Training (CST)

 \looseness=-1 \textbf{\text{\raisebox{.5pt}{ \(\circled{4}\)}} Train Data Construction}.
 Once we have labeled each CoT as faithful/unfaithful, we pass datapoints without faithful CoT samples to an LLM rewriter.
 This rewriter is the task model itself, which attempts to rewrite its own CoT to be faithful ($F_\textrm{reasoning-sim}=1$).
-We design the rewriting process to very direct, altering the CoT to explicitly state that the model is influenced by the cue (see prompt in \Cref{fig:rewrite_messages_template}).
+We design the rewriting process to be very direct, altering the CoT to explicitly state that the model is influenced by the cue (see prompt in \Cref{fig:rewrite_messages_template}).
 Moreover, we rejection sample against the simulator for 10 attempts until we obtain a faithful CoT.
 If no rewritten CoT has registered as faithful after 10 attempts, then this datapoint \emph{does not have a positive example}.
 It does, however, have a negative example.
-Negative examples are available (1) for datapoints whose CoT has been rewritten, and (2) whenever one of the $k$ CoT samples is unfaithful, if taking multiple CoT samples per datapoint (i.e., when doing RL).
+Negative examples are available for datapoints whose CoT has been rewritten, and whenever one of the $k$ CoT samples is unfaithful, if taking multiple CoT samples per datapoint (i.e., when doing RL).
 This process is done once before each round of training.
-Note we also we add in some fraction of the counterfactual inputs and model outputs to our training data in order to maintain stability of model predictions on counterfactuals during CST (80\% for cue-based counterfactuals, 20\% for model-generated).
+Note we also add in some fraction of the counterfactual inputs and model outputs to our training data in order to maintain stability of model predictions on counterfactuals during CST (80\% for cue-based counterfactuals, 20\% for model-generated).
 We treat these completions as positive examples with reward weight $R=1$.

 \textbf{\text{\raisebox{.5pt}{ \(\circled{5}\)}} Training Algorithm \& Objective}.
 The training objective consists of a cross-entropy loss over positive examples and an unlikelihood loss \citep{welleck2020unlikelihood} over negative examples.
-As shown in \Cref{tab:reward_structure}, we also weight examples by whether the CoT is actively helpful or harmful to simulator accuracy (i.e., comparing $F_\textrm{reasoning-sim}$ to $F_\textrm{outcome-sim}$).
+We also weight examples by whether the CoT is actively helpful or harmful to simulator accuracy (i.e., comparing $F_\textrm{reasoning-sim}$ to $F_\textrm{outcome-sim}$).
+See reward $R$ in the bottom right hand side of \Cref{fig:main-diagram}.
+In full, the objective for datapoint $x_i$ is: